DHCP Server Installation and Configuration

 In this post, we will install and configure a DHCP (Dynamic Host Configuration Protocol) server.

 This post is part four of a home lab series that explains how to use Windows Server and Active Directory.
-In the earlier portions of this lab a Windows Server was installed, configured, and promoted to a domain controller (DC).
+In earlier portions of this lab a Windows Server was installed, configured, and promoted to a domain controller (DC).

 In this part of the lab DHCP service is added to the DC, so a client device logged onto the domain will automatically receive an IP address.
 The DHCP server will be configured as if it is operating in a real business.

-You’ll create multiple scopes, define exclusions, set DHCP options, adjust lease times, and create reservations — all using the DHCP management console.
+We will create multiple scopes, define exclusions, set DHCP options, adjust lease times, and create reservations — all using the DHCP management console.

 Benefits of DHCP

 DHCP automatically (or dynamically) assigns IP addresses and network settings to devices that connect to a Windows network.
-Without DHCP you need to manually configure settings for each device that connects to a network.
+Hundreds or thousands of devices on the same network can all be configured without manual intervention.

-Manual configuration is difficult to manage in larger organizations with hundreds of devices on the same network.
-It is prone to errors that can prevent devices from joining a network or create conflicts when multiple devices use the same IP address.
+Without DHCP manual configuration is required for each device that connects to a network.
+Manual configuration is difficult to manage in larger organizations.
+Typos and other misconfiguration errors can prevent devices from joining a network or create conflicts when multiple devices are assigned the same IP address.

 Settings Provided by DHCP